What Your Patients Should Know About Childhood Skin Cancer

-Melanoma starts in the cells that produce pigment in the skin, and can sometimes appear as a new or changing mole.
-Melanoma accounts for up to 3% of all pediatric cancers, and although melanoma is rare in children, it is the most common pediatric skin cancer.
-Melanoma is occasionally found in newborns, but becomes more common as children get older, accounting for about 8% of cancers in teens.
+Melanoma starts in the cells that produce pigment in the skin.
+And can sometimes appear as a new or changing mole.
+It accounts for up to 3% of all pediatric cancers, and although melanoma is rare in children, it is the most common pediatric skin cancer.
+And, is occasionally found in newborns, but becomes more common as children get older.
+It accounts for about 8% of cancers in teens.

 Preventative Patient Education

-Protecting your pediatric patient’s skin during the first 18 years of their life can significantly reduce their risk of some skin cancer by up to 78%.
+Protecting your pediatric patient’s skin during the first 18 years of their life is important.
+Doing so can significantly reduce their risk of some skin cancer by up to 78%.
 A child’s delicate skin can easily burn and this early damage can raise their risk for developing skin cancer.
 MD Anderson dermatologist, Saira George, M.D., says, “the younger you are, the more problems that sun damage can cause.”

 While there are many ways to protect a child from UV rays, sunscreen is the simplest and safest method.
-When educating patients on how to best protect their child in the sun, refer them to the American Academy of Pediatrics, which approves the use of sunscreen on infants younger than 6 months old if adequate clothing and shade are not available.
-Parents should still try to avoid sun exposure and dress the infant in lightweight clothing that covers most surface areas of skin.
+When educating patients on protecting their child in the sun, refer them to the American Academy of Pediatrics.
+They approve the use of sunscreen on infants younger than 6 months old if adequate clothing and shade are not available.
+Parents should still try to avoid sun exposure.
+And dress the infant in lightweight clothing that covers most surface areas of skin.